 In SQL, the INSERT INTO

-statement is used to insert new row(s) in a database table.
-For example,
+statement is used to insert new row(s) into a database table.

 INSERT INTO Customers(customer_id, first_name, last_name, age, country)